Easy Drone Photography Tips for Beginners

 Equipped with a 6 axis gyro the quadcopter has strong stability in flight.
 Adopted 2.4G technology for anti-interference, multiple copters can fly at the same time without interfering with each other.

-You can control V686K UFO by transmitter or phone (Android and IOS compatible).
+You can control Q616 by transmitter or phone (Android and IOS compatible).